TooTall18T/tool_length_probe/README.md

 | #<spindle_stop_m>  | M-code number to stop the spindle.
 Default 5 (M5), optional 500 (M500/m500.ngc).|

+> [!IMPORTANT]
-During the first measurements, the machine speed should be reduced in order not to damage anything in the event of incorrect settings.
+> During the first measurements, the machine speed should be reduced in order not to damage anything in the event of incorrect settings.

 ## Flow of the routine